 - Invest in a Good Mattress

 - Sleep on Your Back

 - Develop a Nighttime Routine

 - Don’t Sleep on Your Stomach

 When you’re suffering from sciatica, the experience is not just painful, but also uncomfortable.
-Some people have difficulty standing, walking, sitting, and many have difficulty sleeping.
-For those with sciatica, the moments before bedtime can lead to anxiety as you prepare for the possibility of once again not getting a good night’s rest.
-If you’re wondering how to sleep with sciatica, below are some helpful tips.
+Some people have difficulty standing, walking, sitting, and many have difficulty learning how to sleep with sciatica.
+For some, sleeping with sciatica can lead to anxiety the moments before bedtime as you prepare for the possibility of once again not getting a good night’s rest.
+If you’re wondering the best way to sleep with sciatica, below are some helpful tips.

 1) Invest in a Good Mattress